UN experts: Islamic State committed genocide against Yazidis - WTMJ

 The Security Council voted unanimously in September 2017 to ask the U.N. to establish an investigative team to help Iraq preserve evidence and promote accountability for what “may amount to war crimes, crimes against humanity and genocide” committed by Islamic State extremists, both in Iraq and the Levant, which includes Syria.

 In his sixth report to the council, Khan said the U.N.
-Investigative Team to Promote Accountability for Crimes committed by the Islamic State group, also known as Daesh and ISIL, rapidly expanded the amount of evidence it has in the last six months.
+Investigative Team to Promote Accountability for Crimes committed by the Islamic State group, also known as Daesh, ISIL and ISIS, rapidly expanded the amount of evidence it has in the last six months.

 He said “significant developments” in collecting forensic evidence from mass grave sites, digital data extracted from hard drives that belonged to the IS group, digitization of case files, and use of advanced technological tools to process and search databases has allowed the team “to establish clear timelines of activities of key ISIL members.”